Air Force Advanced Pay Grade (Rank) Programs

 The initial enlistment paygrade in the United States Air Force is E1 (Airman Basic).
 However, certain categories of applicants can enlist in the United States Air Force and receive advanced pay grade status of E2 or E3.

 These programs generally require the applicant to already be in the Tier 1 education category (in other words, no double qualifying; if the applicant is using their college credits to qualify for Tier 1, those same credits cannot be used to also qualify for advanced paygrade).

-An applicant needs to meet only one of the qualifications listed for advanced paygrade, not all of them; meeting more than one qualification does not make the applicant eligible for an additional advancement.
+An applicant needs to meet only one of the qualifications listed for advanced paygrade, not all of them; meeting more than one qualification does not make the applicant eligible for additional advancement.

 Advanced Paygrade of E-2 (Airman)